-In the circumstances, System Management considers that it is prudent to be technically conservative and maintain the +/-72MW until such time as there is opportunity through the EMR to rationalise the provision of Ancillary Services and also opportunity to consider resourcing and systems requirements through the transfer of System Management to the IMO.
-Therefore the general LFAS Ancillary Services Requirement for the 2015/16 period is proposed to remain at +/-72MW.
+In the circumstances, System Management considers that it is prudent to be technically conservative and maintain the +/-72MW until such time as there is opportunity through the Electricity Market Review (EMR) to rationalise the provision of Ancillary Services.
+Therefore the general LFAS Ancillary Services Requirement for the 2016/17 period is proposed to remain at +/-72MW.